alextanhongpin/clean-architecture-learn/repository.md

 - there are two parts, the _interface_ and also the _implementation_ layer.
 The interface only defines the contracts (input/output), and the implementation is storage specific.
 In hexagonal architecture, _interface_ is the _port_, _implementation_ is the _adapter_.
 - what is the input and output of repository?
 The input/output is the domain entity, but can also be basic primitives.
 - are repositories entity specific?
 Nope, design entity for an aggregate, see [1].
 - can a repository have business logic?
 Nope :smile:
+- are filter logic and/or conditional logic in repository business logic?
+Yes and no. You can treat them as domain business logic or aggregate logic, e,g fetching total issues count in a bug tracking application, or checking uniqueness of email could be aggregate logic
 - are repositories implemented as class or functions?
 Ideally class, but usually it is for namespacing purposes, and also allows an abstract class/interface to be defined alongside.
 - is partial update allowed in repository.
 Usually the whole entity is fetched first prior to update, and then the fields are updated before saved.
 However, for performance reason (and also simplicity, since we know what field will be modified), partial updates should be allowed.
 This is either done by having partial dtos at the repository layer for updates